References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-If your enquiry relates to the recent ATOL failure you should visit our dedicated website (thomascook.caa.co.uk) containing information about flights back to the UK and general advice for those affected.
-You may also contact our designated helpline 0300 303 2800 when calling from the UK and +44 1753 330 330 from overseas that has been established to assist customers abroad and those with future bookings.
+If your enquiry relates to the recent ATOL failure please see our guidance for customers and the travel trade containing information about claims, refunds and general advice for those affected.
+You may also contact our designated helpline 0300 303 2800 that has been established to assist customers who were abroad and those with future bookings.
+If you are a Thomas Cook customer with a query regarding your ATOL claim, please email ATOLClaims.Thomascook@caa.co.uk.

 To help us to ensure your enquiry is handled in the most efficient and proper way, please make sure that you use the correct enquiry route laid out below: